 Branding is a tricky exercise.
 You want a brand that is respectable and memorable for all the right reasons but there is no clear roadmap to get you there.
 At Plug & Play we are a branding agency as well as a web design agency so we decided to share some interesting branding facts to help you get your creative juices flowing.
 So sit back relax and enjoy some branding based fun.

-Don’t skimp on budgeting for branding or it will come back to bite you.
+1. Don’t skimp on the budget for branding or it will come back to bite you.

 The Design Council published findings from it’s Designing Demand programme and the evaluation of the programme showed strong returns to business: for every £1 businesses invest in design, they can expect over £20 in increased revenues, over £4 increase in net operating profit and over £5 in increased exports.
 In addition, businesses reported boosts to confidence, strategic thinking, brand and business identity.

 The word ‘brand’ originates from the old german/english word to burn.
 Farmers used to burn their cattle with hot irons to indicate ownership with a symbol.
 It makes sense then that certain brands eventually denoted not only ownership, but reputation too.

 3. Some of the oldest and most respected brands are true dynasties.

 Japan has a long history of creating mon.
 These are often circular symbols created to represent families and more recently businesses.
 The most famous of these is the Imperial Seal of Japan symbolising the chrysanthemum.
 This seal can be found on Japanese passports.
 Similarly, in the UK, the British Monarchy’s family crest is found on British passports.
 Each of these symbols and their respective brands carry great weight in terms of the many messages they communicate.
 Originally these symbols were representations of influential families, but now they represent entire nations and the culture within them.

 4. We are bombarded by so many logos that we are almost blind to them.